ChristianJoohs/Argon2-passwordgenerator/README.md

 - pandas

 ## Introduction
-Program for creating and saving a password by remembering an easy masterpassword and adding a salt (additional ending) to adapt it to different needs.
-If you don't know what a salt is, read the section "Example" below.
-Uses the Argon2 algorithm for secure hashing.
-Copies the hashed password to your clipboard to be pasted anywhere while not being readable on the screen.
+Program for creating and remembering passwords that are **very hard** to brute force.
+Done by choosing an easy masterpassword plus a "purpose salt" (additional varying ending), which is then hashed so that it can be used for different needs/websites/logins.
+If you don't know what a salt is, read the section "Examples" below, where it is not explained either but rather shown by examples.
+The program uses the Argon2 algorithm for secure hashing.
+It copies the hashed password to your clipboard to be pasted anywhere while not being readable on the screen.
+If you think "hashed passwords don't provide additional security", please read the section "Principle".

 I would say this is a pretty good way to convert easy passwords into hard ones while being hard to crack even if this program code is common knowledge.
 Of course this is only true if the pre-hashed masterpassword is not one of the easiest known to mankind (see https://en.wikipedia.org/wiki/Wikipedia:10,000_most_common_passwords).